 The value of the Dash offset field specifies the starting point of the dash pattern for a line.
 It is measured in terms of the units used to specify the dash pattern.
 For example, a pattern where each stroke is four units long, followed by a gap of two units, will begin with the stroke when drawn as a line.
 However, if the dash offset is set to 4.0, any line drawn will begin with the gap.
 Values of the offset up to 4.0 will cause part of the stroke to be drawn first, and values of the offset between 4.0 and 6.0 will cause the line to begin with part of the gap.

-In the Joint style field, select Miter join to extend the outer edges of the lines to meet at an angle and to fill the area between them.
-Select Bevel join to fill the triangular notch between the two lines.
-Select Round join to fill a circular arc between the two lines.
+In the Join style field, select Miter Join to extend the outer edges of the lines to meet at an angle and to fill the area between them.
+Select Bevel Join to fill the triangular notch between the two lines.
+Select Round Join to fill a circular arc between the two lines.

 The value of the Cap style property specifies whether line ends are square or rounded.

 The Triangle component can be used to draw triangles with different dimensions and shapes.
 The component is enclosed in an invisible rectangle that determines its size.
-The dimensions of the triangle can be changed to make it elongated or squatter with space around it by setting the left, right, top, and bottom margins in the Margins group.
+The dimensions of the triangle can be changed to make it elongated or squatter with space around it by setting the top, bottom, left, and right margins in the Margin section.
 The margins are set between the triangle and the edges of the parent rectangle.

-The fill color property values are set in the same way as for a rectangle.
+The fill and stroke color property values are set in the same way as for a rectangle.
 The border property values are described in Strokes.

-An arc is specified by setting values in degrees in the Begin and End fields.
+An arc is specified by setting values in degrees in the Arc start and Arc end fields.
 The arc can be just a line or a filled outline.
 The properties of the line or outline are described in Strokes.

 The area between the arc's start and end points or the area inside the outline are painted using either a solid fill color or a gradient.

-The Round outline, Round begin outline, and Round end outline properties specify whether the end points of the arc outline have rounded caps.
-For an arc that does not have an outline, the Cap style property specifies whether the line ends are square or rounded.
+The Round outline, Round start, and Round end properties specify whether the end points of the arc outline have rounded caps.
+For an arc that does not have an outline, the Cap style field in the Stroke Details section specifies whether the line ends are square or rounded.

-The Pie component is used to create a pie slice, a pie that is missing slices, or just the pie rind (similar to an arc), depending on the values of the Begin, End, and Hide line properties.
+The Pie component is used to create a pie slice, a pie that is missing slices, or just the pie rind (similar to an arc), depending on the values of the Pie start and Pie end fields and the Hide check box.

 The following table lists the components that you can use to draw shapes.
-The Location column contains the tab name where you can find the component in Library > Components.
+The Location column indicates the location of the component in Components.
 The MCU column indicates which components are supported on MCUs.

 |Rectangle||Default Components - Basic||A rectangle that is painted with a solid fill color or linear gradient and an optional border.
 You can use the radius property to draw circles.|